 The LED does at least show the camera’s status, and you can enable a notification noise which sounds when a user connects to it.
 One unintended use for Petcube might be as a fallback security device, but it shouldn’t be relied upon for this purpose.
 You can record video remotely, snap pictures, which could be useful (or you could just scare the people you live with).

 Not Just a Connected Toy

 Petcube isn’t just a device, but a social experience too.
-You don’t need a Petcube camera in order to download the iOS or Android app, and you can sign up purely to engage with other users, share pictures, and control other Petcube devices which have been made available publicly.
+You don’t need a Petcube camera in order to download the iOS app, and you can sign up purely to engage with other users, share pictures, and control other Petcube devices which have been made available publicly.
 You’ll also need this app (and an account) if you have friends or family members who want to share their camera with you.